Cheap Summer Activities for Kids

 In the summer I find that we spend way more money than needed because of all the fun events and things we want to do.
 This year, I vow to stick on my budget!
 We are coming out of a season of financial hardship and for the past few months, haven’t really had any space in the budget for luxuries and events.

 I sat down and said that no matter what we will have a fun summer, not break the bank, and find things that they all enjoy!
 I came up with a simple summer activity planning system that will keep the kids busy, you from going crazy, and your wallet happy!

 Depending on your household, your kids may or may not have a schedule for the summer.
 Some families send their kids to camps, some prefer to keep their schedule more open and some take a lot of trips or homeschool events.

 For us, none of our kids will be attending camp regularly (though my stepson has the occasional basketball drill on the calendar) so we’ve decided to keep a more open schedule.
 This helps a lot because currently, baby naps rule our life!
 I am a HUGE proponent of good sleep practices and try my best to make sure that the baby and the toddler get their sleep!

-Their nap schedule also helps identify when we will be doing things and what days we have more free.
-There are days when we will want to do a fun day trip and naps will happen in the car but, for the most part (and my sanity) we’ll try to be home for nap.
+Their nap schedule also helps identify when we will be doing things and what days we have more freedom.
+There are days when we will want to do a fun day trip and naps will happen in the car but, for the most part (and my sanity) we’ll try to be home for a nap.
 Since I also work from home, that nap time is crucial for working so I plan to keep it as much as I can.

 Identify for yourself what your typical day will look like this summer.
 How structured is your time?
 Do you have to do a lot of driving to activities?
 Will kids have time at camp or be home all day?
 How many activities do you want to plan each week?